 Pets are like family, but they can cause severe allergic reactions.
 Keeping your pet clean and brushed helps, but you should still keep them from going into the bedroom of a person with asthma.
 You may also consider adding a whole-home purifier to your HVAC system to trap pet dander throughout the home.
 Taking these measures can go a long way toward helping you get a better, symptom-free, night’s sleep.

 The right indoor air quality products make your family healthier and happier.
-Call Sandhills Heating & Refrigeration at 910-338-3723 to request an appointment.
+Call Sandhills Heating, Refrigeration & Electrical at 910-338-3723 to request an appointment.

 Image provided by Shutterstock